- Are you feeling anxious about selecting a major?

 - Consider a study abroad or service trip opportunity and seek out leadership opportunities in campus organizations.

-- Update the information on your RU Career Account.
+- Update the information in your RU Career Account.

 - Schedule an appointment with a Career Services staff member to have your resume reviewed.